Learning Assistant (LA) Program

 Policies:

-- Please review the registration policies before enrollment.
+- All LAs must read the registration policies before enrollment.

 Benefits of having Learning Assistants?